 - 1-2 Tablespoons milk

 - Preheat oven to 350 degrees.
-Grease and flour a springform pan or bundt pan with nonstick spray and set aside.
+Grease and flour a springform pan with nonstick spray and set aside.
 Mix together streusel ingredients until crumbly, or pulse ingredients using a food processor (this is my preferred method).
 Set aside.

 - Cream together butter, sugar, and eggs with an electric mixer until creamy.
 Add in vanilla and greek yogurt and mix until smooth.

 - In a medium sized bowl, sift together the flour, salt, baking powder, and baking soda.
 Gradually add dry ingredients to the wet ingredients beating over low speed.